Home

 Book News

-November’s book for the Christian Church of Arlington Heights book club will be “Becoming Mrs. Lewis”, by Patti Callahan.
-The Club will meet using Zoom at 12:30 pm on November 15, 2024.
+December’s book for the Christian Church of Arlington Heights book club will be “Our Missing Hearts”, by Celest e Nu.
+The Club will meet using Zoom at 12:30 pm on December 20, 2024.
 Contact discussion leader Kay Belt to access the Zoom Link in the CCAH’s weekly “Update.”
-The Christian Church of Arlington Heights is open …
+The Christian Church of Arlington Heights is …

 Sister City Commission